 At the beginning of every school year, I create a schedule for our homeschool.
 Once we are all on track, we tend to let go of the paper and work off of habit.
-Then come November, things tend to get off track and we go back to our paper schedule for a time.
+Oftentimes after a school break (especially for holidays) , things tend to get off track and we go back to our paper schedule for a time.

 If your home is out of order, take the time to list the things that are making you crazy and give yourself permission to take the time to get back in order.
 Think of life skills as a class and teach your kids to help!

 Homeschooling is far more than the pursuit of academic excellence.
 While homeschooling statistically lends itself to academic success, the character and relationships that are being formed and shaped every single day in our homeschools are right up there with academic skills – even more so in some ways.
 Consider the straight A-student with poor character compared to the C-student with a heart to serve and bless.

 It is not uncommon for relationships to have peaks and valleys.
 As homeschool parents, it is our job to make sure that we are relating to all of our kids as best we can and to note when one kid or another is becoming distant from the family.